 - 34% of job candidates (vs. 24% pre-pandemic) require a prospective employer to offer DE&I programs or affinity groups before they’ll consider accepting a role.

 - Among companies that offer training, the most common DEI-related training program is unconscious bias training (69%).

 The Future of Employment

-With the introduction of the “gig economy” and features of emerging technology, it’s safe to say that the job landscape has drastically changed.
-Flexible schedules, rising waes, and shifting benefits are the result of the changing landscape of employment.
+With the rise of the gig economy and features of emerging technology, it’s safe to say that the job landscape has been fundamentally altered.
+Flexible schedules, rising wages and shifting benefits are the result of the changing landscape of employment.

 A New Way to Work